 What do health funds classify as pre-existing conditions?

 According to PrivateHealth.gov.au, a pre-existing condition is “defined by law as any ailment, illness, or condition that you had signs or symptoms of during the six months before you joined a hospital table or upgraded to a higher hospital table.
 It is not necessary that you or your doctor knew what your condition was or that the condition had been diagnosed.
 A condition can still be classed as pre-existing even if you hadn’t seen your doctor about it before joining the hospital table or upgrading to a higher hospital table.”

 Health insurance funds will not pay benefits for any services related to pre-existing conditions or ailments during the first 12 months of your policy membership.
 If your illness or ailment is determined to be a pre-existing condition, you will be required to serve the full 12-month waiting period before you can claim.
 After you have served this waiting period, your health fund will cover any treatments relating to pre-existing medical conditions.

 Pre-existing conditions will only be investigated by a Medical Arbiter in the first 12 months of your policy, when you change health funds or take out or upgrade your level of cover.

 What happens to my waiting periods if I go overseas?

-If you were still serving your waiting periods at the time you suspend your health insurance cover, you will be required to continue serving the remainder of your waiting periods when you return.
+If you are in the middle of serving waiting periods at the time you suspend your health insurance cover, you will be required to continue serving the remainder of your waiting periods when you return.

-You can not claim benefits whilst you cover is suspended.
+Please note: You cannot claim any health insurance benefits while your cover is suspended.